Types of fostering

 It could be for just a few days, a few months, or even longer.
 That’s why there are different types of fostering to match the different needs of children with the different things that carers can offer.

-Short term fostering is where you are working towards a goal within a set time period.
+Task Centred fostering is where you are working towards a goal within a set time period.
 You could be preparing a child to return to their own family, to an adoptive family or long term foster carers or helping older children to get ready for living independently.
-Find out more about short term fostering.
+Find out more about task centred fostering.

 Long term fostering